 An FSA works like a 401(k) or an IRA.
 You can contribute to this account tax-free, meaning that you don’t pay federal income taxes on any money that you put into your FSA.
 However, flexible spending accounts are employer-run only.
 You cannot set up or contribute to an FSA on your own.
 Instead, your employer will make contributions to this fund on your behalf and will not withhold federal income taxes from that money.

 Each year the IRS allows you to put a maximum amount of money into your FSA.
-In 2025, contributions are capped at $3,300, up from $3,200 in 2024.
+In 2026, contributions are capped at $3,400, up from $3,300 in 2025.

 What Is a Carryover?

-Flexible Spending Accounts come with one main restriction, and it’s a big one: You have to spend all the money in this account by the end of each plan year.
+Flexible Spending Accounts come with one main restriction, and it’s a big one.
+Namely, you have to spend all the money in this account by the end of each plan year.
 You forfeit any money left unspent.
 (Most employers set their FSA plan year around either the end of the calendar year or the end of the company’s fiscal year.)
 Any money left in the account after this deadline is reclaimed by your employer.
 Employers usually use these reclaimed funds to pay FSA administrative fees.

 This means that it’s important to get your contributions right.
 You want to estimate how much money you will spend on medical costs in the coming year.
 If you overestimate and are left with money left in your FSA, you lose it.
 If you underestimate your income, you can miss out on valuable tax benefits.